 In order to enroll in Clinical Internship, MS in Counseling students must be admitted to candidacy.
 MSEd students must be admitted to candidacy in order to progress beyond the completion of 24 credit hours in their program.
 Students should refer to program-specific requirements for additional details.

-To graduate from a Master of Science program in education, a candidate must complete all Southern and School of Education and Psychology requirements.
+To graduate from a Master of Science program in education or counseling, a candidate must complete all Southern and School of Education and Psychology requirements.
+See program-specific requirements for more information.